"Danger Report" and a stylized road under stormy skies

 • A sequel to The DANGER Report is coming soon, and will be focused on opportunities.

-Editor's note: Our series on The DANGER Report tells the story of a remarkable document, and assesses the accuracy of the "black swan" risks it said to watch out for in the future — and that future is now.
+Editor's note: Our series on The DANGER Report tells the story of a remarkable document, and assesses the accuracy of the "black swan" risks it said to watch out for in the future — which is now.

 The events of the past few years have been a shock to the system for residential real estate: Lawsuits that have changed how agents get paid and challenged their value, a frozen housing market, NAR upheaval.
 Oh, and a global pandemic disrupted … everything.